AlaskanGopher/CS372ChainOfResponsibility/README.md

 # CS372ChainOfResponsibility

-Code written for CS372 Final Exam
+Code written for CS372 Final Exam | Chain of Responsibility

 The Idea behind this code is that Customer chooses an ingredient/meal they want from the Cook, which then the Cook handles the food from the list/order that the Customer gave him; which results in the Cook reading the ingredients.